wherrylab/statistics_code/README.md

 ## Contact

-Questions about the code can be directed to the principle code author: Derek A. Oldridge
+Questions about the code can be directed to the principal code author: Derek A. Oldridge

 Email: derek.oldridge@pennmedicine.upenn.edu